- Our Work

 - Dollars to Results

-The Arangkada Philippines Project (TAPP) is a four-year, Php41 million ($1 million) project – with additional funding from AmCham – started on September 5, 2012, and addresses the PFG intervention theme of regulatory quality is a cooperative agreement with the American Chamber of Commerce of the Philippines, Inc. (AmCham).
-It aims to enhance growth of key economic reform sectors, conduct research into economic reforms and advocates for reforms to create a better business environment and strengthen the investment climate.
+The Arangkada Philippines Project (TAPP) is a cooperative agreement with the American Chamber of Commerce of the Philippines, Inc. (AmCham).
+It aims to enhance the growth of key economic reform sectors (agribusiness, creative industries, infrastructure, manufacturing and logistics, mining and tourism) through the conduct of research into constraints to more rapid economic growth, and advocacy of reforms to create a better business environment and investment climate.

-TAPP implements the Joint Foreign Chambers of the Philippines’ recommendations to accelerate economic growth under the Partnership for Growth (PFG).
-A White House initiative, the PFG represents a partnership between the Philippines and the United States to promote broad-based and inclusive growth.
-The U.S. Government is working with the Government of the Philippines, the private sector and civil society organization to help put the Philippines on an accelerated growth trajectory that benefits the majority of its population.
+The Arangkada Philippines Project is a USAID/Philippines program under the Partnership for Growth (PFG), a White House initiative.
+The PFG represents a partnership between the Philippines and the United States to promote broad-based and inclusive growth.
+USAID is working with the Government of the Philippines, the private sector and civil society organizations to help put the Philippines on an accelerated growth trajectory that benefits the majority of its population.
+This four-year, $1 million project – with additional funding from AmCham – started on September 5, 2012, and addresses the PFG intervention theme of regulatory quality.

 TAPP employs an across-the-board approach to business reform.
 In order to respond to unpredictable actions in the investment climate, such as new opportunities and requirements that may arise, flexibility in this process is key.